-Species: The name Blue Ring is actually a genus of species with several blue-ringed members.
-We’re familiar with the well-marked octopuses usually found in photos, but let’s not forget that the Mototi Octopus should also get a shout out for possessing the same TTX venom even though they sport only one ring on each side.
+Species: The name Blue Ring is actually a genus called Hapalochlaena, which is comprised of several blue-ringed members.
+We’re familiar with the well-marked Greater blue-ringed octopuses usually found in underwater photos, but let’s not forget that the Mototi Octopus should also get a shout out for possessing the same TTX venom even though they sport only one ring on each side.

 Mating: The female blue ring is larger than the male, although the male is responsible for courting the female and grabbing on.
 He then uses one special tentacle, the hectocotylus, to deposit sperm packets into her mantle.
 The female will carry the developing eggs, oxygenating them frequently, under her arms until they hatch.
 This is a tough job and prevents her from eating, and like all female octopuses, she dies when the eggs hatch.

 Size: These are very small octopus, growing to about the size of a baseball.
 They’re so small and well-camouflaged that you can very easily swim right over them even when scanning for macro critters.

 Hunting: Blue rings are fearsome hunters, crawling across the reef using their tentacles to reach into every nook and cranny for tiny shrimp, crabs and other crustaceans.
 When the blue ring locates prey they will jump on it, trapping the prey in the webbed part of their tentacles, grabbing it, and moving it to their beaked mouth for a venomous bite.